 The rhizome has also been purportedly used as aphrodisiac in the Arabian traditional medicines.
 However, no scientific studies back its claim in the treatment of sexual dysfunctions.

-Like ginger, galangal also can be grown in the backyards, so that its fresh roots can be readily picked up for immediate use.
-Fresh galanga is widely available round the year in many South-East Asian regions.
+Like ginger, galangal also can be grown in the backyards so that its fresh roots can be readily picked up for immediate use.
+Fresh galanga is widely available around the year in many South-East Asian regions.
 In the European and US markets, one may find fresh rhizomes in specialty stores selling Asian spices and herbs.
-Its dried powder (laos) is also readily available here.
+Its dried powder (Laos) is also readily available here.

-Buy fresh, light-yellow, healthy-looking roots, about the size of thumb.
-Fresh roots send pleasant ginger-like aroma when you hold close to the nostrils.
+Buy fresh, light-yellow, healthy-looking roots about the size of a thumb.
+Fresh roots send a pleasant ginger-like aroma when you hold close to the nostrils.

-Fresh roots should be firm, juicy, and has light-yellow peel.
-Avoid broken, moist, slimy-surface, insect afflicted roots.
-Also, avoid oversized, mature, fibrous, woody, shriveled roots as they tend to be les juicy and out of their prime.
+Fresh roots should be firm, juicy, and has a light-yellow peel.
+Avoid broken, moist, slimy-surface, insect-afflicted roots.
+Also, avoid oversized, mature, fibrous, woody, shriveled roots as they tend to be less juicy and out of their prime.

 Fresh galanga will keep for up to 2 weeks if stored in a cool, dry place.
 It can be stored in the refrigerator, but it must be wrapped in baking parchment to keep it moist.

-Wash the root in cold water and mp dry using a soft cloth.
+Wash the root in cold water, and mop-dry using a soft cloth.
 Peel the skin using a fine peeler.
-Galangal is quite tough than ginger and therefore it is usually thinly sliced or cut into matchsticks for cooking.
-Because it is harder than ginger, it should be cooked for somewhat longer than ginger if they are to be tender.
+Galangal is quite tough than ginger, and therefore, it is usually thinly sliced (julienned) or cut into matchsticks for cooking.
+Because it is harder than ginger, it should be cooked for somewhat longer than ginger.

 |Tom ka gai (coconut milk-galangal soup).
 Photo courtesy: Edse Little.|